aiven/aiven-docs/docs/products/mysql/concepts/high-availability-mysql.md

 or severe software problems, require involved recovery measures.
 The Aiven monitoring infrastructure automatically detects a failing node both when the node starts reporting issues in the self-diagnostics or when stops communicating.
-In such cases, the monitoring infrastructure automatically schedules a new replacement node to be created.
+The monitoring infrastructure automatically schedules the creation of a replacement node unless there is a standby to which a failover can be performed.

 :::note
 In the event of database failover, the **Service URI** of your service